João Cancelo

-A creative, skillful, strong, and versatile player, Cancelo is considered to be one of the best full-backs in the world.

-After coming through Benfica's youth academy, Cancelo began playing for the club's reserve side in 2012 and was promoted to the first team two years later.
-He was subsequently loaned to La Liga club Valencia during the 2014–15 season, with Los Ches making the move permanent in the summer of 2015.
+After coming through Benfica's youth academy, Cancelo began playing for the club's reserve team in 2012 and was promoted to the first team two years later.
+He was subsequently loaned to La Liga club Valencia during the 2014–15 season, before the move was made permanent in 2015.
 Cancelo was on loan to Serie A team Inter Milan during the 2017–18 season, in which he was included in Serie A's Team of the Year.
 Cancelo's performances sparked the interest of Italian rivals Juventus, who signed him in 2018 for a reported fee of €40.4 million.
-During his stint with Bianconeri, Cancelo won the league and the Supercoppa Italiana in his first and only season.
+During his stint with Juventus, Cancelo won the league and the Supercoppa Italiana in his first and only season.

-In 2019, he was signed by English club Manchester City, for a reported fee of €60 million (£55 million) involving a swap deal including Danilo to Juventus.
-He has since won two Premier League titles and two League Cup titles with the club.
-In 2020–21, he played a significant role in Manchester City reaching their first ever UEFA Champions League final.
+In 2019, Cancelo was signed by English club Manchester City.
+He went on to win three Premier League titles and the EFL Cup with the club.
+In the 2020–21 season, he played a significant role in Manchester City reaching their first UEFA Champions League final.
+Over the following seasons, Cancelo was loaned to Bayern Munich, winning a Bundesliga title, and Barcelona, before signing for Al-Hilal in 2024.

 Cancelo made his senior debut for Portugal in 2016 after previously being capped by the nations's all youth team levels, winning 75 caps and scoring three goals overall.
-He was also part of Portugal's under-21 team that reached the 2015 UEFA European Championship Final.
+He was also part of Portugal's under-21 team that reached the 2015 UEFA European Championship final.
 He was chosen in Portugal's squad for the 2019 UEFA Nations League Finals on home soil, winning the inaugural edition of the competition with his nation.

 Club career

 Benfica

 Born in Barreiro, Setúbal District, Cancelo started playing football with local club Barreirense.
-He joined Benfica's youth system in 2007 at the age of 13, where he played as both right and left back.
+He joined Benfica's youth system in 2007 at the age of 13, where he played at full back.

 On 28 July 2012, Cancelo made his debut with Benfica's first team in a friendly against Gil Vicente where he played the full 90 minutes as a right back.
-Despite being registered with the B-side, he was touted as a possible replacement to Maxi Pereira in the seniors; until 2013 he also represented the juniors, and on 18 May of that year he scored the two decisive goals in a 2–1 win over Rio Ave to win the national championship.
+Despite being registered with the reserve team, he was touted as a possible replacement to Maxi Pereira in the seniors; until 2013 he also represented the juniors, and on 18 May of that year he scored the two decisive goals in a 2–1 win over Rio Ave to win the national championship.

 Cancelo played his first competitive game with Benfica's main squad on 25 January 2014, coming on as a late substitute in the 1–0 home success against Gil Vicente for the Taça da Liga, which was later won.
-His maiden appearance in the Primeira Liga occurred on 10 May after they had already been crowned league champions, and he started in a 2–1 loss in the Clássico against Porto.
+His maiden appearance in the Primeira Liga occurred on 10 May after they had already been crowned league champions, and he started in a 2–1 loss in O Clássico against Porto.